-8 Sign That You May Have A Dental Abscess
+8 Signs That You May Have A Dental Abscess

-When you have a bad tooth that becomes infected, it’s due to a dental abscess.
-This condition shouldn’t be ignored because it will eventually lead to some serious complications.
+When you have a bad tooth that becomes infected, you may develop a dental abscess.
+This condition shouldn’t be ignored because it could eventually lead to some serious complications.
 You could risk losing your tooth, or if the infection gets out of control you may even be sent to a local hospital.

-During regular dental check-ups, our Lewisville/Coppell dentist can spot a dental abscess in its early stages.
+Our dentist at solidSMILES can administer the proper dental abscess treatment for patients in the Lewisville and Coppel area.
+During regular dental check-ups, we can spot a dental abscess in its early stages.
 However, your symptoms may develop between appointments.
 Knowing the signs of an infected tooth will help you get treated faster.

 Watch out for these common symptoms of abscessed teeth.